mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_assignments.md

   * What tools did you use to clean and visualize your data?
 How did you use them?
 What steps did you follow?
 * Include screenshots and links when appropriate.
 * Be specific!
-* Reference the comments from your peer reviewer from Activity 7 on 11/3/16.

 ### Project reflection